RobertoPrevato/K8sStudies/docs/k3s/monitoring.md

 ![Grafana login](/K8sStudies/img/grafana-local-signin.png)

+At this point, Grafana is not so interesting because it has no data source configured.

-Once logged in, you can bind Prometheus as a data source.
-You can obtain the DNS name of the Prometheus service by running `kubectl get svc -n monitoring` to obtain the name of `prometheus-server`:
+Once logged in, you can bind **Prometheus** as a data source.
+You can obtain the DNS name of the Prometheus service by running `kubectl get svc -n monitoring` to see which services were deployed by the Helm chart.
+In this case, we are interested in `prometheus-server`:

 ```bash {hl_lines="10"}
 kubectl get svc -n monitoring